Department Head: Eadric Bressel

-Degrees offered: Bachelor of Science (BS) in Health Education and Promotion; BS in Human Movement Science; BS in Parks and Recreation; Master of Science (MS) in Health and Human Movement; Master of Education (MEd) in Physical and Sport Education; Master of Fitness Promotion (MFP); Master of Public Health (MPH)
+Degrees offered: Bachelor of Science (BS) in Health Education and Promotion; BS in Human Movement Science; BS in Recreation Administration; Master of Science (MS) in Health and Human Movement; Master of Education (MEd) in Physical and Sport Education; Master of Fitness Promotion (MFP); Master of Public Health (MPH)

 Undergraduate emphases: BS in Health Education and Promotion— Community Health and Health Science; BS in Human Movement Science—Exercise Science, Pre-Physical Therapy, and Physical Education Teaching

 Graduate specializations: MS—Exercise Science and Sports Medicine

 Full details of the learning objectives, assessment plan, student outcomes and evidence of continuous improvement for these programs of study can be found at khs.usu.edu/assessment/index.

 Undergraduate Programs of Study

 The Kinesiology and Health Science Department offers undergraduate programs of study designed to prepare USU students for successful careers in one of three areas: Health Education and Promotion, Human Movement Science, or Recreation Administration.
 Preparation is accomplished through well-rounded, rigorous course requirements.

 USU students are served by an extensive elective lifetime-skill activity course program.
 The number and diversity of courses encourages students to increase their lifetime participation skills and enjoy opportunities, creativity, and expression.
 Students may also achieve and maintain a high level of personal fitness and adopt a proactive lifestyle conducive to health and well-being.